holepunchto/pear-docs/helpers/localdrive.md

 Boolean that indicates if the drive handles or not metadata.
 Default `false`.

-If you pass `options.metadata` hooks then `supportsMetadata` becomes true.
+If `options.metadata`hooks is passed then `supportsMetadata` becomes true.

 **`await drive.put(key, buffer, [options])`**